PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 }
 ```

-The size of a type is measured using a unsigned (non negative) `long` type, so when printing the size of a type we use an unsigned long specifier `%lu`.
+The size of a type is measured using a unsigned (non negative, no "sign") `long` type, so when printing the size of a type we use an unsigned long specifier `%lu`.

+Compile the code with `make array`, then run it using `./array`

 To access the first element we don't need an offset so its just `[0]`